 Rocky Mountain Institute is an independent, apolitical, nonprofit think-and-do tank that transforms global energy use to create a clean, prosperous, and secure future.

 About RMI India

-RMI India is an independent nonprofit organization.
+RMI India is an independent think-and-do tank that works with diverse stakeholders to support India’s clean energy transition.
 RMI India takes inspiration from and collaborates with Rocky Mountain Institute, a 40-year-old non-governmental organization.
-RMI India’s mission is to accelerate India’s transition to a clean, prosperous and inclusive energy future.

 For further information, please contact RMI India’s communication team at email@example.com.